raphael-werner/raphael-werner.github.io/_posts/2021-06-22-ISSP2021acceptance.md

 layout: post
 title: Interspeech 2021 acceptance
 ---
-It's been quite a while that I have posted on here (mainly because I used [twitter](https://twitter.com/verschallend) for announcing smaller updates) but there is some wonderful news concerning this year's Interspeech.
+It's been quite a while since I have posted on here (mainly because I used [twitter](https://twitter.com/verschallend) for announcing smaller updates) but there is some wonderful news concerning this year's Interspeech.
 Among the 6 paper from our department that were accepted, all 3 papers from the PINTS project made it in, too!
 They are:

 <ul>
 <li>Werner, R., Fuchs, S., Trouvain, J., and Möbius, B. 2021.
 Inhalations in speech: acoustic and physiological characteristics.
 Interspeech 2021, Aug 30 - Sept 03.</li>